andreyxdd/marketeye-api/README.md

 ## Deployment

 The API is deployed on [Heroku](https://marketeye-api.herokuapp.com/).
 MongoDB handles data storage.
-You can learn a bit more about the MarketEye API via [FastAPI docs](https://marketeye-api.herokuapp.com/docs).
+You can learn a bit more about the Market-Eye API on the [documentation page](https://marketeye-api.herokuapp.com/docs).

 ## Codebase Structure